EQDYNA/EQdyna/README.md

 A parallel Finite Element software to model earthquake spontaneous dynamic ruptures.
 The software is designed to use high-performance computing.
 It is written in FORTRAN 90 and MPI.

+### Dunyu Liu, 08/12/2020
+# Version 5.0.0
+## Features
+* A major structural change occurs: controllable parameters, model and fault information, material properties are all moved to input .txt files.
+This signals the developing goals to move adjustable quantities out of the bones of finite element calculations.
+* Read_Input_Files.f90 is added to load input 4 files FE_Global.txt, FE_Model_Geometry.txt, FE_Model_Geometry.txt, FE_Material.txt.
+* The code runs smoothly and is verified against TPV104 in terms of rupture time contour.
+* FE_Fric.txt is planned as an input but not developed in this version.

 ### Dunyu Liu, Bin Luo, 10/04/2016, dunyuliu@gmail.com
 # Version 4.2
 ## Features